master TOC | main page | single-page | license

 Triggers receive the following arguments:

 any arguments mentioned in the rc file (for an example, see the renice command)

 the name of the trigger as a string (example,

-can call the same program from multiple triggers and it can know where it
+"POST_COMPILE"), so you can call the same program from multiple triggers and it can know where it was called from,

 followed by zero or more arguments specific to the trigger, as given in the next section.